How to grow banana plants

 Dig a generous hole, adding plenty of rich compost.

-In this clip from Gardeners’ World, Monty Don makes a big new addition to his Jewel Garden at Longmeadow.
-Planting a large and spectacular Abyssinian banana plant (Ensete ventricosum ‘Maurelii’) with beautiful plum-tinged foliage, he explains how to prepare the soil, what size hole to dig, and how to position it to best effect.
+In this clip from Gardeners' World, Monty Don makes a big new addition to his Jewel Garden at Longmeadow.
+Planting a large and spectacular Abyssinian banana plant or red banana plant (Ensete ventricosum 'Maurelii') with beautiful plum-tinged foliage, he explains how to prepare the soil, what size hole to dig, and how to position it to best effect.
 He also explains how to look after banana plants over winter, and suggest a more hardy option (Musa basjoo) that you could use instead:

 How to protect banana plants in winter